 As inquiry-based teachers we design our classroom environments with multiple opportunities for students to be involved in a variety of learning experiences in order to construct new knowledge and ensure they make their learning meaningful to themselves and their peers.
 We design learning experiences where our students experiment, solve problems, explore, create, collaborate and understand the “why” of what they are learning.

 An Inquiry-based approach to teaching and learning is a pedagogical approach that begins with us, as John Hattie says, ‘seeing learning through the eyes of the student.’
 (Visible Learning, John Hattie, 2013) This requires a disposition.
 A way of thinking.
 A way of seeing.
-A way of doing.
+A way of acting.

 The wonderful thing about a disposition is that it can be learned.
 We can all agree that our education systems need to rapidly evolve in order to prepare our students for the rapidly advancing and globally connected world we live in.
 In order to fully prepare our students we must equip them with the tools to ask the right questions, become seekers of knowledge and develop the skills to apply this knowledge in order to develop solutions, or become ‘solutionaries’ as Marc Prensky coined in his keynote address, Teaching and Learning in the 21st Century.